 Rays Fall Further in Wild Card Race With 5-4 Loss to Yankees

+Rays Fall Farther Back in Wild Card Race With 5-4 Loss to Yankees

-The Tampa Bay Rays lost an extra-innings shootout on Wednesday night to the New York Yankees, losing 5-4 in 11 innings of back-and-forth baseball.
+The Tampa Bay Rays dropped an extra-innings heartbreaker to the New York Yankees, losing 5-4 in 11 after failing to hold on to three one-run leads.

-The loss moves the Raysl to seventh in the American League wild card standings.
+The loss moves the Rays to seventh in the American League wild card standings, three games out of the final spot.

 Rays All-Star second baseman Brandon Lowe re-entered the fold in fashion after another stint on the 10-day injured list.
-In the top of the third inning, Lowe sent an RBI double to right field to make it 1-0 Tampa Bay.
+In the top of the third inning, Lowe sent an RBI double to right field to give the Rays a 1-0 lead.
 In the top of the fifth, he followed up with a single to right.
 He finished the night 2-for-4.

-The Rays held on tight to the 1-0 lead Lowe provided for them earlier in the game, as recently traded starter Zack Littell, Garrett Cleavinger and Mason Englert combined for seven innings of two-hit baseball while shutting out the Yankees.
+The Rays held on tight to the 1-0 lead Lowe provided for them earlier in the game, as starter Zack Littell -- traded after the game -- joined Garrett Cleavinger and Mason Englert to combine for seven innings of scoreless two-hit baseball.
 Then, in the eighth inning, Tampa Bay’s control began to unravel.

-Recently acquired reliever Bryan Baker took the mound for the Rays in the bottom of the eighth inning and surrendered four straight hits, two of which were a home run to Trent Grisham and an RBI single to Giancarlo Stanton to give New York a 2-1 lead.
+Recently acquired reliever Bryan Baker entered the game and surrendered four straight hits, including a home run to Trent Grisham and an RBI single to Giancarlo Stanton to give New York a 2-1 lead.

 “You feel for him, no doubt about it,” Rays manager Kevin Cash said about Baker after the game.